 The Neighbors: Income

-The neighbors in the N Hague Ave / Fisher Rd neighborhood in Columbus are upper-middle income, making it an above average income neighborhood.
+The neighbors in the N Hague Ave / Fisher Rd neighborhood in Columbus are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 59.7% of the neighborhoods in America.

 With 17.6% of the children here below the federal poverty